top of page

 We use water sampling results to notify the public of potential health risks, and to find and fix fecal pollution problems.
 This helps keep our streams, swimming beaches and shellfish beds safe and healthy for the public to enjoy.

-Read the 2022 Water Qualty Monitoring Report
+Read the 2024 Water Quality Monitoring Report

 During the summer months, we monitor the following fresh and saltwater swimming areas for bacteria levels and sources, and safety concerns.
 From spring through the fall, we also monitor these freshwater beaches for toxic cyanobacteria (commonly known as toxic blue-green algae).